MewsSystems/developers/jobs/Backend/Task/README.md

 # Exchange Rate Updater API

 A .NET API for retrieving currency exchange rates from the Czech National Bank (CNB).
+The program for testing the currencies defined in the original repository runs on the startup of `Program.cs` in the **development** environment.

 ## Features